pipelinedb/pipelinedb/README.md

 #### Send PipelineDB some data

 Now let's generate some test data and stream it into a simple continuous view.
-First, create a simple continuous view:
+First, create the continuous view:

     =# CREATE CONTINUOUS VIEW test_view AS SELECT key::text, COUNT(*) FROM test_stream GROUP BY key;
     CREATE CONTINUOUS VIEW